ethereum-oasis-op/baseline/radish34/deploy/README.md

 ### Baseline Workgroup Manager
 The baseline workgroup manager class is an action class allowing its user to manage a workgroup.
 At present times, a workgroup is defined by three contracts - OrgRegistry, Shield and Verifier.
 Once these are supplied (connected to the intended transaction sender), the workgroup manager can start managing and configuring the workgroup.

-Some of the abilities of the current workgroup manager are:
+Current abilities of the workgroup manager are:
 - Registering organisations
 - Registering organisation interfaces
 - Registering verification keys

 ### Radish specific config
-One additional logical object specific to Radish is Defined.
+One additional logical object specific to Radish is defined.
 This object defines the different organisations that the Demo will be bootstrapped with.

 Outside of the demo context of Radish34, the processes of deployment and administration will probably be detached.
-This means that this configuration object will probably will be passed separately for each organisation.
+This means that this configuration object will probably be passed separately for each organisation.
 Current version is only tailored for Radish34.

 ## How can this be improved?